gregko/Mini-WebDAV-server-for-Android/README.md

     debugImplementation project(':WdServerLib')

-therefor does not have any permissions when built in RELEASE mode, it pulls WdServerLib only when built in DEBUG mode.
+therefore it does not have any permissions when built in RELEASE mode, it pulls WdServerLib only when built in DEBUG mode.
 Then make yourself a discrete debug only button or menu item to start the Mini WebDAV Server settings activity: